anfederman/breadcrumb_learn/breadcrumb/basic_usage/running_breadcrumb.md

   `roslaunch ground_fiducials sim_ground_fiducials.launch`

-`ground_fiducials` is our main that package, that consist of launch files that run:
+`ground_fiducials` is our main package, that consist of launch files running:
-- `raspicam_node` that runs onboard Raspberry Pi Camera
+- `raspicam_node` that starts onboard Raspberry Pi Camera
 - `breadcrumb_description` that spawns a urdf breadcrumb model
 - `pi_sonar` for collision avoidance
-- `aruco_detect` or `stag_node` for detecting markers and forwarding the pose of the markers
+- `breadcrumb_detect` for detecting markers and forwarding the pose of the markers
-- `breadcrumb_gazebo` for detecting markers in Gazebo
 - `ground_fiducials` which handles type of markers
-- `phantom_planner` that keeps track of all the goals and handles preempting
-- `move_smooth` for navigation maneuvers execution
+- `breadcrumb_nav` which handles navigation maneuvers execution

-For more advance usage and capabilities refere to [Breadcrumb usage with touchscreen](touchscreen/breadcrumb_usage_with_touchscreen.md).
+For more advance usage and capabilities refere to [Breadcrumb usage with touchscreen](../touchscreen/breadcrumb_usage_with_touchscreen.md).